AdmirBajric/AdmirBajric/README.md

 ### Hi there 👋, my name is Admir
 ![](https://media.licdn.com/dms/image/D4D16AQHlqyFgeTC_yA/profile-displaybackgroundimage-shrink_350_1400/0/1706483490100?e=1712188800&v=beta&t=MASqIvSgZmoTZjsnCVbp4CgFPoLd9GZcYI4GgAaKdnc)

-I'm a passionate front-end developer with a strong proficiency in crafting delightful user interfaces using a variety of technologies.
+🚀 I'm a passionate front-end developer with a strong proficiency in crafting delightful user interfaces using a variety of cutting-edge technologies.
 My journey in the world of software development has been driven by a curiosity for creating seamless user experiences and a love for turning creative ideas into functional code.

 ### 💻 My Skills